aiman-al-masoud/deixiscript/src/transpile/README.md

 Resolving implicit references may require knowledge from the Conceptual Model, for example for example when entities are referred to anaphorically by superclass type.

+In case of multiple matches in the queue, you may ask the user for delucidation.

 # World Model Construction

 Go through each updated Deixiscript AST, add entities and relationships to World Model.